instructure/instructure-ui/packages/ui-elements/src/Heading/README.md

 **DEPRECATED:** DeprecatedHeading will be removed from `ui-elements` in version 7.0.0.
 Use the [Heading from ui-heading](#Heading) instead.

-### Important Upgrade Notes
-The following props have been updated in `ui-heading`:
-- The `ellipsis` prop has been removed.
-Please update your Headings to use [TruncateText](#TruncateText) for ellipsis instead.

 ```js
 ---
 example: true